 He enjoys skiing, sailing, cycling and hiking.
 Grindstaff lives in Dallas with his wife, Randi, and children Gillian, Abigail and Russell.

-Siemens PLM Software, a business unit of the Siemens Industry Automation Division, is a leading global provider of product lifecycle management (PLM) and manufacturing operations management (MOM) software and services with 7 million licensed seats and more than 71,000 customers worldwide.
+Siemens PLM Software, a business unit of the Siemens Digital Factory Division, is a leading global provider of product lifecycle management (PLM) and manufacturing operations management (MOM) software and services with nine million licensed seats and more than 77,000 customers worldwide.
 Headquartered in Plano, Texas, Siemens PLM Software works collaboratively with companies to deliver open solutions that help companies everywhere achieve a sustainable competitive advantage by making real the innovations that matter.
 For more information on Siemens PLM Software products and services, visit www.siemens.com/plm.

 Share this page through any of the following channels.